 This is a great time to get out and snapping, because a lot of shops are recruiting extra temp Christmas staff at the moment.

 And if you don’t have many shops near you, you can top up your account by verifying other submissions.

-Job Spotter only pays in Amazon vouchers, but that’s fine because it’s so useful for Christmas shopping!
+Job Spotter only pays in Amazon vouchers, but that’s fine by me because it’s so useful for Christmas shopping!